ijhoskins/satmut_utils/docs/satmut_utils_manual.md

 2) Any fragment selected for editing must have error-free coverage in both mates within a symmetric buffer spanning the variant position.
 This prohibits editing a true variant adjacent to an error, which would convert the variant to higher order (for example, SNP to di-nucleotide MNP).

-3) If a primer BED file has been provided, sim enforces that no part of the variant span (POS + REF field length) intersects a read segment arising from synthetic primer.
-This does *not* mean variants cannot be edited within or overlapping primer regions.
-It instead requires read-through coverage, which is typically provided by an adjacent, interleaved PCR tile.
+3) If a primer BED file has been provided, sim enforces that no part of the variant span (POS + REF field length) intersects a read segment arising from a synthetic primer.
+Passing a primer BED file to sim is highly recommended because it enables the avoidance of editing at read termini.
+Otherwise, under subsequent local alignment of edited reads, variants at read termini may be clipped, leading to their loss from the alignment and causing false negatives.

+Note that rule 3 does *not* mean variants cannot be edited within or overlapping primer regions, as long as the position has read-through coverage (typically provided by an adjacent PCR tile).

 Collectively, these rules ensure high fidelity of variant editing at ultra-low frequencies.